LGBTQ people and Islam: Criminalization

 Indonesia does not have a sodomy law and does not currently criminalize private, non-commercial homosexual acts among consenting adults, except in Aceh province where homosexuality is illegal for Muslims under Islamic Sharia law, and punishable by flogging.
 While it does not criminalise homosexuality, the country does not recognise same-sex marriage.
 In July 2015, the Minister of Religious Affairs stated that it is difficult in Indonesia to legalize Gay Marriage, because strongly held religious norms speak strongly against it.
 People's Representative Council (DPR) has dismissed the suggestion that the death penalty would be introduced for same-sex acts, citing that it is quite impossible to implement that policy by the government of Indonesia.

-In Turkey, homosexuality is legal and there have been several attempts to enact constitutional guarantees.
-They however may face discrimination in public employment and the government does not take appropriate steps to improve civil rights.
-LGBTQ+ rights associations are allowed to operate legally, and many mainstream politicians advocate for LGBTQ+ rights.
-Despite the worsening situation with democratic backsliding, such as the prohibition of pride parades in 2019, the public acceptance of homosexuality continues to grow steadily.

 As the latest addition in the list of criminalizing Muslim countries, Brunei's has implemented penalty for homosexuals within Sharia Penal Code in stages since 2014.
 It prescribes death by stoning as punishment for sex between men, and sex between women is punishable by caning or imprisonment.
 The sultanate currently has a moratorium in effect on death penalty.

-As of 2025, homosexuality is criminalized in 34 Muslim-majority countries, they are Afghanistan, Algeria, Bangladesh, Brunei, Burkina Faso, Chad, Comoros, Egypt, Gambia, Guinea, Iran, Iraq, Kuwait, Lebanon (de facto), Libya, Malaysia, Mali, Mauritania, Morocco, Nigeria, Oman, Pakistan, Qatar, Saudi Arabia, Senegal, Sierra Leone, Somalia, Sudan, Syria, Tunisia, Turkmenistan, United Arab Emirates, Uzbekistan, and Yemen.
+As of 2026, homosexuality is criminalized in 35 Muslim-majority countries, they are Afghanistan, Algeria, Bangladesh, Brunei, Burkina Faso, Chad, Comoros, Egypt, Gambia, Guinea, Iran, Iraq, Kuwait, Lebanon (de facto), Libya, Malaysia, Mali, Mauritania, Morocco, Niger, Nigeria, Oman, Pakistan, Qatar, Saudi Arabia, Senegal, Sierra Leone, Somalia, Sudan, Syria, Tunisia, Turkmenistan, United Arab Emirates, Uzbekistan, and Yemen.
 In Indonesia, homosexuality isn't criminalized, although there are severe prosecutions of homosexuals, especially in Aceh and South Sumatra.
-There is also an upcoming law in Indonesia that criminalizes sex outside of marriage that will be in effect in December 2025, and same-sex marriage is banned, which will de facto criminalize homosexuality.
+Since January 2026, Indonesia criminalized sex outside of marriage, and since same-sex marriage is banned, which will de facto criminalize homosexuality.
 In Gaza, the legality of male homosexuality is unclear.
 In Western Sahara, a disputed territory claimed by Morocco, homosexuality is criminalized.
-In recent years, the number of Muslim-majority countries that criminalize homosexuality has been increasing, with the most recent ones being Chad in 2017, Iraq and Mali in 2024, and Burkina Faso in 2025.
+In recent years, the number of Muslim-majority countries that criminalize homosexuality has been increasing, with the most recent ones being Chad in 2017, Iraq and Mali in 2024, and Burkina Faso and Niger in 2025.